joinplank/simple-escrow/README.md

 ### Operations

-- `Start`: submits a transaction producing a script main utxo containing the initial state where nobody has tokens to collect.

-- `AddPayment`: given a payment-pubkeyhash `pkh` and an integer `m`, it submits a transaction paying to the script  `m` tokens and modifying the state specifying that now `pkh` has `m` additional tokens.
+- `addPayment`: given a payment-pubkeyhash `pkh` and an integer `m`, it submits a transaction paying to the script  `m` lovelaces and modifying the state specifying that now `pkh` has `m` additional lovelaces.
-- `Collect`: given a payment-pubkeyhash `pkh`, it submits a transaction spending the script-utxo and collecting the number of tokens specified in the state, corresponding to the pub key `pkh` signing the transaction.
+- `collect`: given a payment-pubkeyhash `pkh`, it submits a transaction spending the script-utxo and collecting the number of lovelaces specified in the state, corresponding to the pub key `pkh` signing the transaction.
    If the transaction can be submitted, the state is modified deleting the map association `pkh ↦ m` corresponding to the signer.